enaix/sbsutil/README.md

 `make debug`

+You may also enable RPI GPIO support for running voltage glitching exploits by setting `GPIO_RPI=1 make ...`.
+This flag requires the `libgpiod` library.

 ### Kernel module

 To build the experimental kernel module, run `make kmod` to build, `sudo make install` to install and `sudo make load` to load the module.
 Right now it only tries to find the SBS chip address on the EC according to the ACPI specification and dumps this info to dmesg.